mortie/dtcanon/README.md

 Usage: ./dtcanon.py [cpp options] [options] file...

 Options:
   -o <file>:   Output to <file> instead of stdout
-  --output-flat:   Output a flattened tree instead of a nested tree.
+  --flatten:   Output a flattened tree instead of a nested tree.
                The output isn't valid DeviceTree syntax,
                but this is often useful for diffing.
-  --tag-locations: Annotate nodes with their locations in the input file.
+  --locations: Annotate nodes with their locations in the input file.
   --symbolize: Add labels to nodes from a symbols table, if any.
 ```

 ## License